spark-mv/cdn/install.md

 ## 2.1 Configuring video origin servers

 HolaCDN’s servers need to download an initial copy of the video from your infrastructure to serve to future users.
+HolaCDN uses a 'pull' model.
+There is no need to proactively push content to HolaCDN.

 To configure where to download a copy from, go to the configuration page on the [your HolaCDN account] (http://www.holacdn.com/cp).
 You will arrive to the default zone ('gen').
 In that zone, click "new source" and enter one or more video source(s).